tag

 • Does the food contain natural flavor?

 Each food is objectively evaluated using these criteria.
-You can view the full Evaluation Criteria used to review the dog foods.
+You can view the full Evaluation Criteria used to review the best dog food and foods.

 This is NOT a paid list and there are no affiliate links.
 We’ve partnered with DogFoodReviews.com to make sure dog owners have unbiased, objective criteria to help them choose the best freeze-dried dog food on the market.